Diagnosis & Early Ambulatory (Childhood)

 - Fibrosis of the muscle may make the child less flexible and lose elasticity in the joints.
 Because the onset of physical symptoms may be hard to recognize, it can be difficult for parents to accept or believe that their child has the diagnosis of Duchenne.
 During this phase (often known as the “plateau phase”), a child may appear to be improving.
 This phase is short lived (1-2 years), and after this phase, motor skills get worse.

-Steroids (corticosteroids) are the only medications approved to treat Duchenne.
+Steroids (corticosteroids) are the only medications approved to treat Duchenne patients regardless of mutation.
 They may act to slow down the progression of muscle deterioration.
 They are different from the anabolic steroids that are sometimes misused by athletes who want to become stronger.
 It is recommended to start steroids when a child is in the “plateau phase” when the child’s motor skills are not improving anymore but have not yet gotten worse.
 This is usually between ages 4-6 years.